-GOP hammers intel community watchdog for silence on leaks
+GOP reveals new Strzok texts concerning 'crescendo of leaks,' demands watchdog investigate

-Top Republicans on Wednesday demanded Intelligence Community Inspector General (ICIG) Michael Atkinson explain why the watchdog hasn't said if it's investigating "a number of leaks of highly sensitive information" apparently coming from the FBI, CIA and other agencies.
+Top Republicans on Wednesday demanded that Intelligence Community Inspector General (ICIG) Michael Atkinson explain why the watchdog hasn't said if it's investigating "a number of leaks of highly sensitive information" in recent years -- and released several previously unpublished texts and emails from since-fired FBI agent Peter Strzok.

-Senate Homeland Security Committee Chairman Ron Johnson and Finance Committee Chairman Chuck Grassley emphasized in their letter that the Trump administration "has faced 125 leaked stories -- one leak a day -- containing information that was potentially damaging to national security," according to standards laid out during the Obama administration.

-The Republicans have formally sought answers from the ICIG concerning those leaks since May.
-But, they wrote Wednesday, the ICIG has been nonresponsive -- and even claimed that it cannot comment because Atkinson gave closed-door congressional testimony on Capitol Hill and the transcript of his remarks is not yet public.

-The nonresponsiveness, the senators added, was unique to the ICIG.
-They noted that the Justice Department inspector general, Michael Horowitz, had regularly briefed Congress on the existence of his probes into DOJ and FBI misconduct, and even "specifically mentioned personnel by job title."

-The two senators specifically asked the ICIG why since-fired FBI agent Peter Strzok texted bureau colleague Lisa Page on Dec.
+Senate Homeland Security Committee Chairman Ron Johnson, R-Wis., and Finance Committee Chairman Chuck Grassley, R-Iowa, specifically asked the ICIG why Strzok texted bureau colleague Lisa Page on Dec.
 15, 2016: "Think our sisters have begun leaking like mad.
 Scorned and worried and political, they're kicking in to overdrive."

 "What are they worried about, and what are they kicking into 'overdrive?'
 Johnson and Grassley wrote.
 "Who are the 'sisters,' and what does it mean to say that the 'sisters have [been] leaking like mad'?"